yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

 ## When 'Hard Disks' is selected in the tree view
   * shows a table with the columns: Device, Size, F, Enc, Type, FS Type, Label, Mount Point, Start, End
+    * pending storage-ng: column 'Type'
     * and the table is filled out with info of all disks and partitions
   * shows the actions: 'Add Partition', 'Edit', 'Move', 'Resize' and 'Delete'
+    * pending storage-ng: 'Add Partition', 'Edit', 'Move' and 'Resize'
     * and action 'Add Partition' is selected
+      * pending storage-ng
       * and the current selected row in the table is a disk
         * starts wizard to add a new partition to the disk
       * and the current selected row in the table is a partition
         * starts wizard to add a new partition to the disk that the partition belongs to.
     * and action 'Edit' is selected
+      * pending storage-ng
       * and the current selected row in the table is a disk
         * shows the disk view for that specific disk
       * and the current selected row in the table is a partition
+        * and the partition is extended
+          * shows an error popup
+        * and the partition is not extended
           * shows the edition dialog for that partition
     * and action 'Move' is selected
+      * pending storage-ng
       * and the current selected row in the table is a disk
-        * shows a error popup
+        * shows an error popup
       * and the current selected row in the table is a partition
         * and it is possible to move the partition (forward or backward)
           * shows a confirm popup to move the partition
           * moves the partition
         * and it is not possible to move the partition
           * shows an error popup
+    * and action 'Resize' is selected
+      * pending storage-ng
+      * and the current selected row in the table is a disk
+        * shows an error popup
+      * and the current selected row in the table is a partition
+        * shows the resize dialog
     * and action 'Delete' is selected
       * and the current selected row in the table is a disk
         * shows a confirm popup to delete all partitions of the disk